SpaceKing81/digital_brain/README.md

 - Current rendering iteration is cool, but super cluncky.
 Switch it so that it only renders active neurons prob, I have this cool idea about fading the further connections into blackness or smth.
 - New test case: Snake game.
 Seems like a fun idea, so who knows.

  Next Checkpoint: Save options.
 Spinning up a new brain brings with it complete randomness and is dumber then the dumbest animal.
 Jellyfish?
-The ability to save the current state of the neurons (maybe a .csv file?) and then spin up a brain using saved data (again, csv probably, or some more compact data storage file).
+The ability to save the current state of the neurons and then spin up a brain using saved data (.bin probably).
 This allows continuity, and so that everytime its shut down, it can be paused and played rather then killed and reborn.

 Checkpoint 1: Basic usage of the brain.
 The logic and stuff should be stable and usable and scalable.
 Efficency pathways should be semi-clear.
 I also want some practice options for testing various features